msalasi/Personal-link-in-bio-React/README.md

 Personal link in bio for instagram, builded with styledComponents, reactjs + vite.

-To use, just, run in the CLI "npm install".
+To use, just, run in the CLI "npm install and then npm run start".